ilearnjs/vue-playwright/docs/playwright-setup-guide.md

 }
 ```

+[!IMPORTANT]
-!important: use types from your app to type mock data.
+Use types from your app to type mock data.

-### Step 4: Setup CI workflow
+## Setup CI workflow

-We use Github Actions for CI.
+We use GitHub Actions for CI.

-### Step 4.1: Baseline workflow
+### Baseline workflow

-Baseline workflow generates baseline snapshots and uploads them as artifacts each time change added to main branch.
+The baseline workflow generates baseline snapshots and uploads them as artifacts each time a change is added to the main branch.

 Description of the workflow steps: